dendronhq/handbook/handbook/area.team.t.basics.md

 ## [[Standard Operating Procedures|dendron://dendron.handbook/handbook.concepts#standard-operating-procedure]]

-Read these during the course of the first week
+Read these during the course of the first week or when the need comes up

 - Task Management
     - [[Todos|dendron://dendron.handbook/handbook.sop.todos]]: how we track tasks to be done